 (Also see my advice on giving a job talk and on making a technical poster.)

-There are many good references regarding how to give an effective talk — that is, a technical presentation, whether at a conference, to your research group, or as an invited speaker at another university or research laboratory.
-This page cannot replace them, but it does briefly note a few problems that I very frequently see in talks.
+A successful career depends on the ability to give effective technical presentations, whether at a conference, to your research group, or as an invited speaker.
+This page notes some problems that I very frequently see in talks.

-Get feedback by giving a practice talk!
+Get feedback by giving multiple practice talks!
 One of the most effective ways to improve your work is to see the reactions of others and get their ideas and advice.

 Think about the presentations you attend (or have attended in the past), especially if they are similar in some way to yours.
 What was boring about the other presentations?
 What was interesting about them?
 What did you take away from the presentation?
 What could you have told someone about the topic, 30 minutes after the end of the presentation?

 Before you start preparing a talk, you need to know your goal and know your audience.
 You will have to customize your presentation to its purpose.
-This also means that even if you have previously created a talk for another venue, you may have to make a new one.
-This is especially true if you have done more work in the meanwhile, but is often the case even if not.
+Even if you have previously created a talk for another venue, you often need to make a new one, particularly if the audience differs or you have done more work in the meanwhile.

 The goal of a talk you give to your research group is to get feedback to help you improve your research and your understanding of it, so you should plan for a very interactive style, with lots of questions throughout.
-In a conference talk, questions during the talk are extremely unlikely, and you have much less time; your chief goal is to get people to read the paper or ask questions afterward.
-In an invited talk at a university, you again want to encourage questions, you have more time, and should plan to give more of the big picture.
+In a conference talk, questions during the talk are unlikely, and you have much less time; your chief goal is to get people to read the paper or ask questions afterward.
+In a seminar or invited talk, you want to encourage questions, you have more time, and you should plan to give more of the big picture.

-The goal of a talk is similar to the goal of a technical paper, so you should also read and follow my advice about writing a technical paper.
-In either case, you have done some research, and you need to convince the audience of 3 things: the problem is worthwhile (it is a real problem, and a solution would be useful), the problem it is hard (not already solved, and there are not other ways to achieve equally good results), and that you have solved it.
+The goal of a talk is similar to the goal of a technical paper: to change the audience's behavior.
+Therefore, you should also read and follow my advice about writing a technical paper.
+Decide what the change is, and focus your talk around that.
+Typically, you have done some research, and to effect the change you need to convince the audience of 3 things: the problem is worthwhile (it is a real problem, and a solution would be useful), the problem is hard (not already solved, and there are not other ways to achieve equally good results), and that you have solved it.
 If any of these three pieces is missing, your talk is much less likely to be a success.
 So be sure to provide motivation for your work, provide background about the problem, and supply sufficient technical details and experimental results.

-A good way to determine what your talk should say is to explain your ideas verbally to someone who does not already understand them.
-Do this before you have tried to create slides (you may use a blank whiteboard, but that often is not necessary).
+Before you create slides, a good way to determine what your talk should say is to explain your ideas verbally to someone who does not already understand them.
+(You may use a blank whiteboard, but that often is not necessary.)
 You may need to do this a few times before you find the most effective way to present your material.
 Notice what points you made and in what order, and organize the talk around that.
-Slides should not be a crutch that constrains you talk, but they should support the talk you want to give.
+Slides should not be an obstacle that constrains your talk, but they should support the talk you want to give.

 Do not try to fit too much material in a talk.
-About one slide per minute is a good pace (if lots of your slides are animations that take only moments to present, you can have more slides).
+About one slide per minute is a good pace (if lots of your slides are animations that take only moments to present, you may have more slides).
 Remember what your key points are, and focus on those.
+The key point should be written on the slide, for example as its title or as a callout.
 Don't present more information than your audience can grasp; for example, often intuitions and an explanation of the approach are more valuable than the gory details of a proof.
-If you try to fit the entire technical content of a paper into a talk, you will rush, with the result that the audience may come away understanding nothing.
+If you try to fit the entire technical content of a paper into a talk, you will rush and the audience may come away understanding nothing.
 It's better to think of the talk as an advertisement for the paper that gives the key ideas, intuitions, and results, and that makes the audience eager to read your paper or to talk with you to learn more.
 That does not mean holding back important details — merely omitting less important ones.
 You may also find yourself omitting entire portions of the research that do not directly contribute to the main point you are trying to make in your talk.

 Just as there should be no extra slides, there should be no missing slides.
 As a rule, you shouldn't speak for more than a minute or so without having new information appear.
 If you have an important point to make, then have a slide to support it.
-(Very few people can mesmerize an audience on a technical topic, and leave the audience with a deep understanding of the key points, without any support.
-Unfortunately, you are probably not one of them, at least not yet.)
+(Very few people can mesmerize an audience on a technical topic, and leave the audience with a deep understanding of the key points, without any visual props.
+Unfortunately, you are probably not one of them.)
 As a particularly egregious example, do not discuss a user interface without presenting a picture of it — perhaps multiple ones.
-As another example, you should not dwell on the title slide for very long, but should present a picture or text relevant to the problem you are solving, to make the motivation for your work concrete.
+As another example, you should not dwell on the title slide for very long, but should present a graphic relevant to the problem you are solving, to make the motivation for your work concrete.

 Slide titles.
 Use descriptive slide titles.
 Do not use the same title on multiple slides (except perhaps when the slides constitute an animation or build).
 Choose a descriptive title that helps the audience to appreciate what the specific contribution of this slide is.
-If you can't figure that out, it suggests that you have not done a good job of understanding and organizing your own material.
+If you can't figure that out, then you do not yet understand your own material.

 Introduction.
 Start your talk with motivation and examples — and have lots of motivation and examples throughout.
 For the very beginning of your talk, you need to convince the audience that this talk is worth paying attention to: it is solving an important and comprehensible problem.
-Your first slide should be an example of the problem you are solving, or some other motivation.
+Your first slide after the title slide should be motivation, such as an example of the problem you are solving.

 Outline slides.
 Never start your talk with an outline slide.
 (That's boring, and it's too early for the audience to understand the talk structure yet.)
-Outline slides can be useful, especially in a talk that runs longer than 30 minutes, because they helps the audience to regain its bearings and to keep in mind your argument structure.
-Present an outline slide (with the current current section indicated via color, font, and/or an arrow) at the beginning of each major section of the talk, other than the introductory, motivational section.
+Outline slides can be useful, especially in a talk that runs longer than 30 minutes, because they help the audience to regain its bearings and to keep in mind your argument structure.
+Present an outline slide (with the current section indicated via color, font, and/or an arrow) at the beginning of each major section of the talk, except for the introductory, motivational section.

 Conclusion.
 The last slide should be a contributions or conclusions slide, reminding the audience of the take-home message of the talk.
 Do not end the talk with future work, or with a slide that says “questions” or “thank you” or “the end” or merely gives your email address.
 And, leave your contributions slide up after you finish the talk (while you are answering questions).
 One way to think about this rule is: What do you want to be the last thing that the audience sees (or that it sees while you field questions)?

-Builds.
-When a subsequent slide adds material to a previous one (or in some other way just slightly changes the previous slide; this is sometimes called a “build”), all common elements must remain in exactly the same position.
+Builds/animations.
+When a subsequent slide adds material to a previous one (or in some other way just slightly changes the previous slide), all common elements must remain in exactly the same position, pixel-for-pixel.
 A good way to check this is to quickly transition back and forth between the two slides several times.
 If you see any jitter, then correct the slide layout to remove it.
 You may need to leave extra space on an early slide to accommodate text or figures to be inserted later; even though that space may look a little unnatural, it is better than the alternative.
 If there is any jitter, the audience will know that something is different, but will be uneasy about exactly what has changed (the human eye is good at detecting the change but only good at localizing changes when those changes are small and the changes are smooth).
 You want the audience to have confidence that most parts of the slide have not changed, and the only effective way to do that is not to change those parts whatsoever.
 You should also consider emphasizing (say, with color or highlighting) what has been added on each slide.